hkhamvan263/COMP-167-Program-8-Grade-Essay/README.md

 The maximum essay score is a 100, and the minimum essay score is a 0.

-The page requirements is 4-6 pages, with a minimum of 4 pages and a maximum of 6 pages.
+The page requirements is 4 to 6 pages, with a minimum of 4 pages and a maximum of 6 pages.

 Criteria for Grading a Student's Essay:
 * Grammar is 30 points max